 - I am not permitted to enter our parents' room without knocking, so neither are you.

 When used as a conjunction, neither means "also not."
-It is used in connection with the word "nor" to indicate that none of the options given can be selected.
+It connects with the word nor to indicate that none of the choices are an option.

 - I can neither loan you money nor give you money.

 - Johnny can neither talk to you on the phone nor come out to play.